Fine Grained Authorization

 Server-side Authorization

-At a high-level, server-side authorization involves making a POST /v1/authorize
+At a high-level, server-side authorization involves making a POST /v2/authorize

-request to Warrant for the given object type, object id, and relation a subject is attempting to access through each endpoint.
+request to Warrant with the given warrants that you want to verify authorization for through each endpoint.
 For example, if your server implements a PUT /stores

 endpoint, you may want to only allow users with the editor